 Investors interested in company formation in Malaysia should know that the businesses registered in Labuan benefit from a more favorable taxation system, applicable under the Labuan Business Activity Tax Act 1990.

-There are only several types of legal entities which can be incorporated here, and some of the most common are:
+There are several types of legal entities which can be incorporated here and the most common are:

 The legal framework provides a third type of company, Labuan Charged Company, which falls under the taxation system applicable in Malaysia and which can benefit from the provisions of the treaties signed for the avoidance of double taxation signed by the Malaysian authorities.
-Our team of company formation agents in Malaysia can offer more details on the way in which taxes are applied in this case.
+Our team of company formation agents in Malaysia can offer more details on Labuan taxes.

 What is the taxation system like in Labuan?

 The taxation system applicable to Labuan companies is rather simple and it is differentiated according to the primary activities of the company.
 The list below contains the four types of companies and the taxation method applicable to each of them:

 Trading company: Labuan tax system imposes that an investor will have to pay a 3% tax on the company’s income (which has to be verified under a local audit) or pay a flat tax of RM 20,000 (no audit required);

 Investment Holding Company: no tax is applicable and it is not subject to audit requirements under Labuan tax act;

 Dormant company: relevant tax documents need to be submitted, but it is not subject to tax or auditing requirements;

 Companies engaged in business with Malaysian residents: these are subject to a tax rate of 24% on the net profit.